 However, the majority of the time, the control you have is more than enough.

 |Speed||If you are a small company in one geographic location with a small amount of data, your data processing will be faster.

 However, we are talking milliseconds vs. seconds for some processes to complete.

 A large company operating in multiple countries is unlikely to see significant speed gains with an on-prem system.

 |Cloud providers have invested in and created systems that implement Massively Parallel Processing (MPP), custom-built architecture and execution engines, and intelligent data processing algorithms.

 Cloud data warehouses are the result of years of research and testing to create resources optimized for speed and performance.

 It may be slightly slower than on-prem in some cases, but these delays are often negligible for humans (seconds vs. milliseconds).

 Panoply is a secure place to store, sync, and access all your business data.
 Panoply can be set up in minutes, requires minimal on-going maintenance, and provides online support, including access to experienced data architects.
-Try Panoply free for 14 days.
+Free 60-Day Proof of Value.